Trexounay/EnderLilies.DebugMod/README.md

  - Download the latest [release](https://github.com/Trexounay/EnderLilies.DebugMod/releases)
  - Extract the zip file in the "Paks" directory of Ender Lilies' installation folder:
  `steamapps\common\ENDER LILIES\EnderLilies\Content\Paks\`
- - The mod should work from version 1.0.3 to version 1.1.6 of the game (Early Access requires another mod format)
+ - The mod works from version 1.0.3 to version 1.1.6 of the game (Early Access requires another mod format)
  - Press **[F1]** during game to show the available hotkeys
  - :warning:  Make sure to remove any mods before submitting a speedrun of the game